Waldorf Astor, 2nd Viscount Astor

-Waldorf Astor, 2nd Viscount Astor, DL (19 May 1879 – 30 September 1952) was an American-born English politician and newspaper proprietor.
+Waldorf Astor, 2nd Viscount Astor, (19 May 1879 – 30 September 1952) was an American-born English politician and newspaper proprietor.
 He was a member of the Astor family.
 He was active in minor political roles.
-He was devoted to charitable projects, and with his more famous wife Nancy became a prominent fixture in upper class English society.
+He was devoted to charitable projects, and with his wife Nancy Astor became a prominent fixture in upper class English society.

 Early life

 Astor was born in New York City.
 He was the eldest son of William Waldorf Astor, 1st Viscount Astor, and Mary Dahlgren Paul.
 His younger brothers were John Rudolph Astor (who died young) and John Jacob Astor V, Baron Astor of Hever.
 He spent much of his life travelling and living in Europe before his family settled in England in 1889.
 There Waldorf attended Eton College and New College, Oxford, where he excelled as a sportsman, earning accolades for both fencing and polo.
 For the Oxford University Polo Club he played side on side with Devereux Milburn in successive Varsity Matches, winning by a margin of 14 goals on both occasions.